-- Further prescriptive details if any CIGA have been outsourced to any entity in the BVI.
+- Further prescriptive details if any CIGA has been outsourced to any entity in the BVI.

 - The ITA has encouraged entities to make use of professional services and other providers in the BVI to provide substance - particularly given the Covid-19 pandemic.

-- Entities which carry on relevant activities may be treated as tax "non-resident" and exempted from ES requirements if, during the financial period:
+- Entities that carry on relevant activities may be treated as tax "non-resident" and exempted from ES requirements if, during the financial period:

 - they are tax resident in another jurisdiction;